Aging Well: The New Health Goal

 While telomere science has been around for a while, epigenetics has developed as a more recent strategy for assessing someone's health.
 Each one provides different information, and together they are a pretty powerful duo in the quest for improving healthspan.

-Be there for all the important moments in life - now and for years ahead.
-Knowing your Biological Age gives you a great starting point for creating personalized strategies to help you have the health to live the life you desire.
+Help your patients and clients be there for all the important moments in life - now and for years ahead.
+Knowing their Biological Age gives them a great starting point for creating personalized strategies to have the health to live the life they desire.